By AJ Huynh

 What to Tell Someone Who Is Depressed?

 When supporting someone emotionally, words of encouragement and understanding can make a meaningful difference.
+The most helpful statements are usually honest, gentle, and free of pressure.

 Supportive statements may include: